intermine/intermine-embedding-examples/README.md

 1. `ratmine-widgets` enrichment widgets embedded and styled on a RatMine page
 1. `wormbase-tag-cloud-imjs` cloud of terms styled as a WormBase widget
 1. `grid-displayer` a JavaScript example of managing a dynamic grid of (fake) data
+1. `mgi-tag-cloud-imjs` cloud of terms with a toggler styled inside an MGI page

 ## To Run: